pgenergy/docs/src/content/docs/web_api/endpoints.md

   - **Example**: `/csv_energy?start=2023-01-01&end=2023-01-31`
 - **Response**:
   - `200 OK`: Returns the CSV data.
-  - `404 Not Found`: No data was found for the given user or date range.
+  - `404 Not Found`: The user does not exist or no data was found for the given user or date range.

 ### `GET /csv_experiment`
-- **Description**: Exports experimental data related to energy consumption in CSV format.
+- **Description**: Exports experiment data related to energy consumption in CSV format.
 - **Trigger**: Called by administrators or researchers to retrieve experimental data.
 - **Request**:
   - **Headers**: